 Ever since George Plimpton first dared to strap on a pair of shoulder pads, participatory journalism has occupied space in the American media landscape.
-It's good for novices that want to come to terms with the expectations of their latest endeavor; and even better for intrepid writers searching for compelling stories.
+It's good for novices that want to come to terms with the expectations of their latest endeavor; even better for intrepid writers searching for compelling stories.
 The following is my first go at this unique writing style.

 This piece was originally written for Professor Ted Spiker's Magazine and Feature Writing course.
 It is open to publication.

 My 2011 Volkswagen Jetta gently rumbled down University Avenue.
 The sounds of Saba’s “World In My Hands” pulsed through the morning air.
 As I gripped the leather-wrapped steering wheel, I wondered if my choice of music had any symbolic attachment to what I had set out to accomplish.

 It had been months since I worked out consistently.
 As a former rower, I spent the bulk of my undergraduate career at the University of Florida shuttling down the same road, dedicating hours on both land and water to the pursuit of speed.
-After graduating, I intended to exercise, at a minimum, three days a week; but graduate school has a nasty habit of ruining things.
+After graduating, I intended to exercise, at a minimum, three days a week.
+Graduate school, though, has a nasty habit of ruining things.

 My classes picked up.
 My workouts wound down.
 At one point, it had been a month since I set foot in a gym.
 I felt like a 55-year-old, on the wrong side of a hip replacement, trapped inside a 22-year-old’s frame.

 I had to do something.
 And I had an idea of where to look.

 Hanging a left onto 13th Street, I headed north.
-I’d driven this road countless times heading to my girlfriend’s apartment; and I could hear her voice in the back of my head.
+I’d driven this road countless times heading to my girlfriend’s apartment.
+I could hear her voice in the back of my head:

 “I hate those boxers!
 Why do they have to take up the whole sidewalk when they work out?
 I just want to bike to class without swerving around them!”